Tentative Agreement Reached Between Union School Bus Drivers, First Student In New Castle County

 Len McCartney is the vice president of Teamster’s Union Local 326.
 He says the pandemic coupled with a national bus driver shortage is why drivers should be valued even more.

 “There’s a school bus shortage all across the country and these people do a valuable job,” McCartney said.
 “They deliver students to the schools every single day and it’s an important job and they should be compensated accordingly.
-They should have the pay, the health care and the pension that they deserve.”MORE NEWS: 1 Person Dead After Hit-And-Run Leads To Chain Reaction Crashes On I-95 In Delaware County, Authorities Say
+They should have the pay, the health care and the pension that they deserve.”MORE NEWS: Bryn Mawr Apartment Complex Residents Worried About Families' Health After Another Sewage Leak

 CBS3’s Natasha Brown contributed to this report.